-A shipment EP Kaolin has arrived for use in production of porcelain and stoneware bodies.
+A shipment EP Kaolin has arrived for use in some of our production porcelain and stoneware bodies.
 Of course, this needs to be tested before being put into product.
 But how?
 The first step is to create a new recipe record in my Insight-Live account, and find their production date code stamp on the bag.
 Hmmm.
 It does not have one!
 OK, then I need to record the date on which we received it.
 We need to save a bag on every pallet and sieve 50 grams through 100 mesh (to spot contamination).
 Then we'll make test bars (of all the samples mixed) to fire across a range of temperatures (to compare fired maturity with past shipments).
-We do a drying performance disk also, it also shows soluble salts.
+We do a drying performance disk also to assess soluble salts.

-A 10cm mark is made in the plastic bar during preparation.
-It is well formed and has clean edges because we dip the ends of the marker-tool into talc powder, as a parting agent, to get a crisp mark).
-These bars are made from the same clay, they are part of a mutli-temperature test whose data is stored in a recipe record in insight-live (each bar is measured dry, fired at its assigned temperature and measured again (to supply data for the SHAB test).
-As fired length numbers become available and are entered into the recipe record, Insight-live is able to calculate more of the drying and fired shrinkages.
+A 10cm mark was made in the plastic bar during preparation (we dip the ends of the marker-tool into talc powder, as a parting agent, to get a crisp mark).
+These bars are made from the same clay, a shipment of EPK kaolin, each bar is measured dry, fired at its assigned temperature and measured again (to supply data for the SHAB test).
+As fired length numbers become available and are entered into the recipe record, Insight-live is able to calculate and display more of the drying and fired shrinkages.
 Values for the DFAC test disk and the LDW test bar can also be assessed an entered at this time.